 Yes.
 There is no statutory requirement that the High Sheriff must be a UK National.
 The main provision is that the nominee should own property in and have a strong connection with the county concerned.

 The High Sheriff advised in an earlier issue that High Sheriffs should stand to attention when singing the National Anthem.
 More than the first verse is often sung so this is not always possible.

 The second (‘legal’) verse is sung more often than not at services involving High Sheriffs.
 The answer is to learn this, which avoids fluttering service sheets and fumbling for spectacles, and it would be prudent for shrieval spouses to follow suit.

-Declarations may only be made before a Judge of Her Majesty’s High Court or a Justice of the Peace (Sheriffs Act 1887, section 7, amended by the Courts Act 2003, schedule 8, paragraph 58).
+Declarations may only be made before an active Judge of Her Majesty’s High Court or an active Justice of the Peace (Sheriffs Act 1887, section 7, amended by the Courts Act 2003, schedule 8, paragraph 58).
 No other Judges (eg Circuit or District Judges) may hear Declarations.
 High Sheriffs in nomination are informed of this by the Association before taking office.

 Mourning observances have relaxed in recent years.
 The Lord Chamberlain issues instructions to members of the Royal Household, as do the Armed Forces to their members, while Government Departments give appropriate guidance.
 High Sheriffs are not bound by any regulations, but should note such guidance and conduct themselves with due decorum.
 If a party is inappropriate, it should be cancelled.

 Can female High Sheriffs bear swords ceremonially, and, if so, what is appropriate?